 Exploring Houston's Urban Landscape Aboard the METRORail

-Heading out in Houston?
-Give the car a brake and let the city’s 7.5-mile METRORail handle all of the legwork.
-Set along Main Street, the wallet-friendly rail begins downtown and extends through the Museum District and Texas Medical Center before ending at Reliant Park.
-Catch the line and take advantage of its proximity to more than 70 dining and nightlife options, professional sports arenas, cultural institutions and the largest medical center in the world.
+Heading out to Houston?
+Give the car a brake and let the city's METRORail handle all of the legwork.
+The 13-mile Red Line runs from Fannin South Station through downtown along Main Street through the Museum District, the Texas Medical Center, University of Houston-Downtown, and ends at the Northline Transit Center/Houston Community College.
+Catch the wallet-friendly rail to more than 100 dining and nightlife options, professional sports arenas, cultural institutions and the largest medical center in the world.

 Below is a breakdown of what there is to see and do off the METRORail’s different stops:

 Tickets cost $1.25 (one-way) and can be purchased using cash or credit at all rail stops

 Travel time from end to end is 30 minutes